Lance Cpl. Irvin Z. Mott named LOGCOM Marine of the Year

 |0

 This work, Lance Cpl.
-Irvin Z. Mott named LOGCOM Marine of the Year [Image 2 of 2], by Phyllis Whitley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Irvin Z. Mott named LOGCOM Marine of the Year, by Phyllis Whitley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.